pali101/fws-payments/README.md

   - Rail must be terminated
   - Current epoch must be past the rail's maximum settlement epoch

-### Arbitration
+### Validation

-The contract supports optional payment arbitration through the `IArbiter` interface.
-When a rail has an arbiter:
+The contract supports optional payment validation through the `IValidator` interface.
+When a rail has a validator:

-1. During settlement, the arbiter contract is called
+1. During settlement, the validator contract is called
-2. The arbiter can adjust payment amounts or partially settle epochs
+2. The validator can adjust payment amounts or partially settle epochs
 3. This provides dispute resolution capabilities for complex payment arrangements

 ## Worked Example